MxUI/MUI/README.md

 ## Installation

-MUI is a C++ header-only library with two dependencies - an MPI implementation that supports the MPMD paradigm and the linear algebra library [Eigen](https://gitlab.com/libeigen/eigen.git)<sup>1</sup>.
+MUI is a C++ header-only library with two dependencies - an MPI implementation that supports the MPMD paradigm and the linear algebra library <a href="https://gitlab.com/libeigen/eigen.git" target="_blank">Eigen</a><sup>1</sup>.

 Wrappers are provided for C, Fortran and Python, these require compilation and therefore when using MUI with any of thee languages the library can no longer be considered header-only.